-- Take sample directly from tap, if possible, remove aerator.
+- Take the sample directly from the tap, if possible, remove the aerator.

 - Disinfect tap.
 Run cold water at full force for 2 – 5 min.

-- Fill bottle to fill line or bottom of neck.
+- Fill the bottle to the fill line or bottom of the neck.
 Secure lid.

-- Place sample in clean cooler with ice, lab requisition form, and RDN issued voucher.
+- Place the sample in a clean cooler with ice, lab requisition form, and RDN-issued voucher.

 Additional details at rdn.bc.ca/water-quality-testing